-The twin Voyager 1 and 2 spacecraft continue exploring where nothing from Earth has flown before.
-In the 36th year after their 1977 launches, they each are much farther away from Earth and the Sun than Pluto.
-Voyager 1 and 2 are now in the "Heliosheath" - the outermost layer of the heliosphere where the solar wind is slowed by the pressure of interstellar gas.
-Both spacecraft are still sending scientific information about their surroundings through the Deep Space Network (DSN).
+The twin Voyager 1 and 2 spacecraft are exploring where nothing from Earth has flown before.
+Continuing on their more-than-35-year journey since their 1977 launches, they each are much farther away from Earth and the sun than Pluto.
+In August 2012, Voyager 1 made the historic entry into interstellar space, the region between stars, filled with material ejected by the death of nearby stars millions of years ago.
+Scientists hope to learn more about this region when Voyager 2, in the “heliosheath" -- the outermost later of the heliosphere where the solar wind is slowed by the pressure of interstellar medium -- also reaches interstellar space.
+Both spacecraft are still sending scientific information about their surroundings through the Deep Space Network, or DSN.

 The primary mission was the exploration of Jupiter and Saturn.
 After making a string of discoveries there -- such as active volcanoes on Jupiter's moon Io and intricacies of Saturn's rings -- the mission was extended.
 Voyager 2 went on to explore Uranus and Neptune, and is still the only spacecraft to have visited those outer planets.
 The adventurers' current mission, the Voyager Interstellar Mission (VIM), will explore the outermost edge of the Sun's domain.
 And beyond.